William Morris: Textile experimentation and political embrace: 1875–1880

 Continuing with his literary output, Morris translated his own version of Virgil's Aeneid, titling it The Aeneids of Vergil (1876).
-Although many translations were already available, often produced by trained Classicists, Morris claimed that his unique perspective was as "a poet not a pedant".
+Although many translations were already available, often produced by trained classicists, Morris claimed that his unique perspective was as "a poet not a pedant".
 He also continued producing translations of Icelandic tales with Magnússon, including Three Northern Love Stories (1875) and Völuspa Saga (1876).
 In 1877 Morris was approached by Oxford University and offered the largely honorary position of Professor of Poetry.
 He declined, asserting that he felt unqualified, knowing little about scholarship on the theory of poetry.

 In summer 1876, Jenny Morris was diagnosed with epilepsy.
-Refusing to allow her to be societally marginalised or institutionalised, as was common in the period, Morris insisted that she be cared for by the family.
+Refusing to allow her to be societally marginalized or institutionalized, as was common in the period, Morris insisted that she be cared for by the family.
 When Janey took May and Jenny to Oneglia in Italy, the latter suffered a serious seizure, with Morris rushing to the country to see her.
 They then proceeded to visit a number of other cities, including Venice, Padua, and Verona, with Morris attaining a greater appreciation of the country than he had on his previous trip.
 In April 1879 Morris moved the family home again, this time renting an 18th-century mansion on Hammersmith's Upper Mall in West London that was owned by the novelist George MacDonald.
 Morris named it Kelmscott House and re-decorated it according to his own taste.
 In the House's grounds he set up a workshop, focusing on the production of hand-knotted carpets.
 Excited that both of his homes were along the course of the River Thames, in August 1880 he and his family took a boat trip along the river from Kelmscott House to Kelmscott Manor.